hirzi/LSD/README.md

 	# Print result
 	print(combined_estimate)

-#  vii) Calculating deviation from neutral expectations
+#  vii) Calculate deviation from neutral expectations
   Following estimation of neutral posteriors, we may then calculate the departure of window parameter estimates from neutral expectations.
 This can be run via the X script.

 #  viii) Visualise results